-Teen substance abuse is a terrifying prospect for any parent.
-You can’t keep tabs on your teen 24/7, and the risk of them deciding to try drugs or alcohol is always present.
-However, research shows that the most common time for teens to try a new substance is during the summer.
+Youth substance misuse is a terrifying prospect for any parent.
+You can’t keep tabs on your child 24/7, and the risk of them deciding to try drugs or alcohol is always present.
+However, research shows that the most common time for youth to try a new substance is during the summer.

 What the Research Shows